What HBCUs Have the Highest Acceptance Rates?

 2. Alabama State University

-Alabama State University is a public, historically black university in Montgomery, Alabama.
-It offers bachelor's, master's, and doctoral programs in person and online.
+Alabama State University is a public, historically Black university in Montgomery, AL. It offers bachelor's, master's, and doctoral programs in person and online.

 Students can earn degrees in fields such as: